 - If you ever refinanced your mortgage, don’t forget to deduct the entire remaining balance of points paid on the refinancing in the year you sell your home.

-- If your new job is for a different employer, and you earned more than $118,500 in 2016, you may have had too much deducted as contributions to Social Security.
-You can take a credit for the excess over $7,347 on line 71 of your Form 1040 tax return.
+- If your new job is for a different employer, and you earned a total of more than $127,200 in 2017, you may have had too much deducted as contributions to Social Security.
+You can take a credit for the excess over $7,886 on line 71 of your Form 1040 tax return.
 However, you may still owe the additional 0.9% Medicare tax that went into effect in 2013 if combined wages from both employers exceeded $200,000, or if your wages combined with those of your spouse exceeded $250,000.
 In such a case, you will need to file Form 8959 to report the additional tax, which applies to amounts in excess of the thresholds above, and include it on line 62 of the Form 1040.

 - If you moved to one of the states with state and local sales taxes but no general income tax (Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, or Wyoming) you may benefit from an itemized deduction for state sales taxes.
 The deduction was reauthorized and made permanent by Congress in 2016.
 (Note that beginning in tax year 2018 the total deduction for sales tax, property tax, and income tax cannot exceed $10,000.)

 The 2017 return will be due on Tuesday, April, 17, 2018.
 The normal April 15 filing date falls on a Sunday, which originally would move the filling deadline to Monday April 16.
 However, that day is Emancipation Day in the District of Columbia, a legal holiday.
 Therefore, the filing deadline moves to Tuesday, April 17.